 Gender Identity Disorder: This is when someone’a assigned gender (chromosomes and/or genetailia) do not match up with their gender identity.
-Cam went through a long process as a child and young adult being told he had Gender Identity Disorder and going through the hoops to rectify it.
+Matt went through a long process as a child and young adult being told he had Gender Identity Disorder and going through the hoops to rectify it.
 Basically the process entailed ensuring doctors that he was confident in his gender identity and competent enough to make life-altering decisions (like to start hormone therapy or to have surgery).

 FTM, F2M, female-to-male, trans man, trans guy, transgender male: These are all other terms for trans guy.
 I typically stick with trans guy, because it’s generic and gets the point across.
 Tranny, transsexual and transgendered are all generally unacceptable terms to refer to a trans person.
 If you’re unsure of how to address a trans person, just ask them.

 Passing: Trans guys work to present to the general public as their intended gender.
 They go through a fair amount of work to pass in their daily lives.
 I’ll go through some of that below…